isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-treatment-for-kittens/index.md

 ZoGuard Plus offers a long-lasting solution to your kitten flea infestations.
 The Good:
 - Waterproof/water-resistant and Quick-acting  kills in 12 hours.
-- Convenience/easy to use and�No irritations.
+- Convenience/easy to use andNo irritations.
 - Long-lasting and Point application advantage.
 - Kills the entire flea life cycle.
 - Also, kill lice and ticks